 While the beef cooks, whisk together the 2 T lime juice, ground chile powder, ground cumin, Spike Seasoning (if using), and olive oil to make the dressing.
 Wash the baby kale and spin dry if needed.
 (I like to snip off the larger stems, but it’s completely optional.)
 Cut the red pepper into strips and cut the cherry tomatoes in half.
 Cut the avocado(s) into cubes and toss with the 1 T of lime juice.

 Put the kale leaves into a bowl that’s big enough to hold all the salad ingredients and toss with the dressing.
 Add the slightly cooled taco meat, red pepper strips, and tomato halves and toss again.
 Then add the avocado pieces and gently toss again.
 (I save a few avocado pieces to garnish each salad.)
 Serve right away.

 If this makes more than you can use at one meal, prepare all the ingredients, then refrigerate the ingredients separately and toss ingredients with the dressing right when you’re ready to eat.
 You may want to let the dressing and taco meat come to room temperature for a few minutes if it’s been refrigerated.

+This Baby Kale Taco Salad is suitable for Kale or Whole 30 if you replace Spike with an approved seasoning and use approved ground beef.
+It’s also great for traditional low-carb or low-glycemic diet plans.
 If you use lean ground beef and limit the avocados to one, this salad would make a tasty and nutritious meal for any phase of the South Beach Diet.

 More Tasty Paleo Salad Ideas: